 You don’t have to be a seafood fan to show your love to the sea.
 Twenty-five Santa Barbara restaurants are part of the Surfrider Foundation’s Ocean Friendly Restaurants program.
 When you patronize these establishments—which run the gamut from juice bars and fine dining restaurants to cafes and coffee houses—you’re doing your part as a consumer to combat plastic pollution.
 The program creates scalable impact one restaurant, one customer at a time by keeping plastic fragments our of our marine ecosystems.

 Vegetarians and vegans ascribe to a plant-based diet, whether motivated by a passion for animal rights or the environment.
 Studies have shown that eliminating meat and dairy can reduce an individual’s carbon footprint by more than 70%.
 For that reason, many non-vegans make “Meatless Monday” a habit.
-Santa Barbara has many vegan-friendly eateries, which you can find in our Healthy Eats Guide.
+Santa Barbara has many vegan-friendly eateries, which you can find in our Healthy Eats Guide and Vegan and Vegetarian Restaurants Guide.
 Or, test your at-home cooking skills with these plant-friendly recipes submitted by area chefs.

 Upgrade Your Pantry Staples